310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Souma %}
-Hrmph.
+Hmph.
 Once again, it is only your mouth that is good at its job.

 You have a point, but there is one issue in that plan.
 I do not currently have anything that can be used to stay in contact.
 I am inadequate with electronic devices.
 {% endbubble %}